DavidSoSiZoch/SitRep/README.md

 'label' is the Section ID of the section to be cited, which is defined by through Pandoc as e.g. 'heading-one' for a Section named '# Heading one'.
 The user can define section IDs by adding '{#userdefinedID}' behind a heading, e.g. '# Heading {#userdefinedID}'.

 ***Crossreferences to figures***
 For crossreferences to figures the user needs to type 'Figure \@ref(fig:FigName)' in the text witin the .docx file in the /text folder.
-FigName is the name of the figure to be cited, which is defined in the chunk options of this Situation-Report.Rmd file.
+FigName is the name of the figure to be cited, which is defined in the chunk options of the Situation-Report.Rmd file.

 ***Crossreferences to tables***
 For crossreferences to tables the user needs to type 'Table \@ref(tab:TabName)' in the text witin the .docx file in the /text folder.
-TabName is the name of the table to be cited, which is defined in the chunk options of this Situation-Report.Rmd file.
+TabName is the name of the table to be cited, which is defined in the chunk options of the Situation-Report.Rmd file.

 ## Situation Report References